 Monday to Friday, 9am - 5pm

-Out of hours access is available with a swipe card from 6.15am to 7.30pm, 7 days a week.
+Out-of-hours access is available with a swipe card from 6.15am to 7.30pm, 7 days a week.

 Employees who are in need of help and advice may self-refer to an OH nurse.
 All consultations remain completely confidential, and no information will be relayed to management unless the employee requests this.

 The OH team provides a wide range of services which are designed to protect, maintain and promote the health, safety and wellbeing of employees at work.
-Please click on the tabs at the below for more information:

 When you commence work for the Trust, most staff have a ‘new-starter appointment’, where you are given any immunisation updates that you may need.
 This should be within four weeks of your starting date.